0xlightning/CTF-Players/2020/Syskron Security CTF/Welcome Letter/README.md

 # Welcome Letter

+>Sanitycheck

 >Points - 20

 >Read the letter

->Actually the task description is pretty precise about what you need to do .
+Actually the task description is pretty precise about what you need to do .

 ---